flgh/ZigbeeTLc/README.md

 ### Zigbee2MQTT

-An [external converter](https://github.com/flgh/ZigbeeTLc/blob/master/zigbee2mqtt/ext_converter.js) should be used, the included custom device definition of Zigbee2MQTT >= 1.33.2 doesn't support OnOff functionnality.
+An [external converter](https://github.com/flgh/ZigbeeTLc/blob/master/z2m/lywsd03mmc-z.js) should be used, the included custom device definition of Zigbee2MQTT >= 1.33.2 doesn't support OnOff toggleCommand functionnality.

 ## Action of the button